Ahmed4221/Ahmed4221/README.md

 I am proefficient in technologies listed below in the *toolbox* secion.
 I am also a certified AWS cloud practitioner and a machine learning specialist.

-Currently I am working as Machine Learning Lead at one of the world's first Web3.0 AI company and his efforts landed his company to be sponsored by Binance.
+Currently I am working as Machine Learning Lead at one of the world's first Web3.0 AI company and my efforts landed my company to be sponsored by Binance.

 ---